Sumit-Ks1/PDF-RAG-AI/README.md

-# PDF-RAG-AI: AI-Powered Document Question Answering
+# PDF-RAG-AI: AI-Powered Document Question Answering end to end encrypted without anyone interruption (not even mine)

 ![PDF-RAG-AI](https://img.shields.io/badge/PDF--RAG--AI-Document%20QA-blue)
 ![License](https://img.shields.io/badge/license-ISC-green)

+## We not store your pdf at our side.
+It is chunked for safety

 A modern web application that enables intelligent document analysis and question answering for PDF documents using RAG (Retrieval-Augmented Generation) technology.